DouglasUrner/Writings/politics/which-side-are-you-on-jd.md

 # Which Side Are You On JD?

-“a bunch of childless cat ladies who are miserable at their own lives and the choices they’ve made, and so they want to make the rest of the country miserable, too.”
-(JD Vance to Tucker Carlson, 2021)

 "Why is this just a normal fact of... life for the leaders of our country to be people who don't have a personal and direct stake in it via their own offspring?"
-(JD Vance [quoted by Tucker Carlson, 2021](the-quote))
+(JD Vance, [quoted by Tucker Carlson, 2021](the-quote))

+“We are effectively run in this country, via the Democrats, via our corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices they’ve made, and so they want to make the rest of the country miserable, too.”
+(JD Vance, [to Tucker Carlson, 2021](the-quote))

 On the 21st of July, 2024, Will Chamberlin, the consevative lawyer, "wartime conservative," and former DeSantis campaign staffer took to X to make a succinct and eloquent argument for the importance of DEI (aka diversity, equity, and inclusion, aka the boogeyman) efforts: